leanprover/verso/README.md

-Each of these genres needs different tool support than the others, and many different ways of writing about Lean have come into existence, including LeanInk, customizations to mdbook and Sphinx, bespoke Python document management scripts, doc-gen. But many of these tools share overlapping concerns - most want to include accurately highlighted Lean source code, include links to official descriptions of Lean features, and have internal hyperlinking.
+Each of these genres needs different tool support than the others, and many different ways of writing about Lean have come into existence, including LeanInk, customizations to mdbook and Sphinx, bespoke Python document management scripts, and doc-gen. But many of these tools share overlapping concerns: most want to include accurately highlighted Lean source code, include links to official descriptions of Lean features, and have internal hyperlinking.